Peds-OPAL/citp-rm/README.md

 ## Welcome

-This repository contains an example of how to use the Chronic Immune Thrombocytopenia Purpura Risk Model (cITP-RM).
+This repository contains the model code (fit using the `lrm` function from the `rms` package in R) and an example of how to use the Chronic Immune
+Thrombocytopenia Purpura Risk Model (cITP-RM).

 You can access the web app for the model at <a href="https://opal.shinyapps.io/citp-rm/" target="_blank">https://opal.shinyapps.io/citp-rm/</a>